skyiron/web/packages/design-system/docs/faq.md

-## What is the ownCloud Design System?
+## What is the OpenCloud Design System?

-ownCloud Design System is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
+OpenCloud Design System is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
 It provides you and your team a set of organized tools, patterns & practices that work as the foundation for your application development.
 [Read more about it](https://viljamis.com/2018/vue-design-system/).

 ## What browsers are supported?

 The development environment supports the following browsers.
-To tweak browsers supported in production you will want to edit the [browsers list in package.json](https://github.com/owncloud/owncloud-design-system/blob/master/package.json#L172-L180).
+To tweak browsers supported in production you will want to edit the [browsers list in package.json](https://github.com/opencloud-eu/web/blob/main/packages/design-system/package.json#L172-L180).
 To see what browsers are selected by the browser list, run `npx browserslist --config="package.json"` in the root directory of this project.

 | BROWSER         | VERSION |
 | --------------- | ------- |